-Huge opal sells for $125K at Alaska auction
+Huge opal sells for nearly $144,000 at Alaska auction

-JUNEAU, Alaska (AP) — One of the largest opals in the world was sold for $125,000 at auction in Alaska on Sunday.
+JUNEAU, Alaska (AP) — A gemstone, billed as one of the largest gem-quality opals ever found, was sold for $143,750 at auction in Alaska on Sunday.

-The opal, dubbed the “Americus Australis,” weighs more than 11,800 carats and is one of the largest gem-quality opals in existence, according to the auction house Alaska Premier Auctions & Appraisals.
+The opal, dubbed the “Americus Australis,” weighs more than 11,800 carats, according to the auction house Alaska Premier Auctions & Appraisals.
 It also has a long history.

 Most recently, it was kept in a linen closet in a home in Big Lake, north of Anchorage, by Fred von Brandt, who mines for gold in Alaska and whose family has deep roots in the gem and rock business.

-Note: This story has been updated to correct that the opal sold for $143,750 based on an updated figure from the auction house to include the buyer’s premium.